pombredanne/centidb/docs/index.rst

 compressor.
 The resulting stream is saved using a special key that still permits efficient child lookup.
 The main restriction is that batches cannot violate the key ordering, meaning only contiguous ranges may be combined.
-Calls to `put()` will cause any overlapping batch to be split as part of the operation.
+Calls to :py:func:`Collection.put` will cause any overlapping batch to be split as part of the operation.

 Since it is designed for archival, it is expected that records within a batch will not be written often.
 They must also already exist in the store before